 Tara nodded.
 Then she looked at her mother.
 "Why are you doing this?
 All this time hiding, why come out now?"

-Laurel's expression was hard.
-"Because once she finishes with her own daughter, she intends to come after the people that stopped her before.
+Her mother's expression was hard.
+"Because once she finishes with her own daughter, she intends to come after the people who stopped her before.
 That means Willow, and you too, Tara, if she thinks it will hurt Willow.
 I swore that I'd never let anyone harm you again.
 And I meant it."
 She turned back to the altar.
 "We have to prepare.
 What does she want from Amy?"

 Willow made a face.
 "Her body.
 It's what she's always wanted.
 Now even more.
 She looked horrible."